michael-j-taylor/ParkPakMobileApp/README.md

 # ParkPakMobileApp

-Barebones sample Android application for a parking garage locatior app.
+Proof of concept Android application for a parking garage locatior app.